THE RADIANCE OF GOD’S GLORY

 John warns, “Whoever transgresses and does not abide in the doctrine of Christ does not have God.
 He who abides in the doctrine of Christ has both the Father and the Son.”
 (2 John 1:9 NKJV).

-If you are holding to, following, or abiding in any teaching or doctrine that is different to that of Christ, you simply don’t know or have God.
+If you are holding to, following, or abiding in any teaching or doctrine that is different to or not fully conformed to that of Christ, you simply don’t know God or have God.

-Prayer: My Dear Holy Spirit, teach and help me to shun all distractions and to constantly behold the glory of the Lord Jesus Christ, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me to constantly and continuously behold the glory of the Lord Jesus Christ, in Jesus’ name.
 Amen.